 Midwifery and herbs called me by name so loudly I couldn’t ignore them.
-So I left college at 16 to become a midwife and an herbalist—there was no path to these trades at the time other than apprenticeship—so that’s what I did.
+So I left college at 16 to become a midwife and an herbalist - there was no path to these trades at the time other than apprenticeship - so that’s what I did.

-My studies took me to the inner city of Boston where I was once escorted by the police to the house I was going to because I seemed to be in the ‘wrong neighborhood,’ to rural northern Vermont where my only source of heat for warming my house, heating my shower water, and cooking was a wood stove, and to Atlanta to the desert of Utah.
+My studies took me to the inner city of Boston where I was once escorted by the police to the house I was going to because I seemed to be in the ‘wrong neighborhood,’ to rural northern Vermont where my only source of heat for warming my house, heating my shower water, and cooking was a wood stove, to Atlanta, and to the desert of Utah.
 I also became skilled in nutrition, natural foods cooking, and a whole lot of back-to-the-land skills.
 I can actually make fire by friction.
 Importantly I learned to listen to and trust my body’s wisdom, my intuition, and nature.

 By the time I was 22, I was a practicing midwife, busily attending births while starting my own family, my babies born at home.
 I carried them on my back and on my hip in a traditional rebozo, breastfeed, homeschooled, gardened, made my own herbal medicines, and ran a small midwifery and herbal medicine practice.
 Yes, I could have just said I was a hippie.
 At heart, I guess I still am.